-The European Jesuit Libraries Provenance Project has to date proceeded along the following steps:
+The European Jesuit Libraries Provenance Project has proceeded along the following steps:

-seeking out relevant archival documents, including library inventories, to convert into bibliographies (using word processing and spreadsheets)
+seeking out relevant archival documents, including library inventories, to convert the basic identifying information into bibliographical references

-seeking out digital copies of books found in those inventories, and books by authors found in the inventories, to collect provenance information (using word processing, spreadsheets, digital collections of libraries, and online repositories like Google Books, Hathitrust, and the Internet Archive).
-This is part of the printed books inventory mentioned in #3.
+seeking out digital copies of books found in those inventories, and books by authors found in the inventories, to collect provenance information (using word processing, spreadsheets, digital collections of libraries, and online repositories like Google Books, Hathitrust, and the Internet Archive)

-I thank the following for their support of this project over the years and for allowing on-site access to their collections:
+We thank the following for their financial support of this project over the years and for allowing on-site access to their collections: